What to see and do in Halki: OUR PICKS

 ISLET OF GHOSTS: Explore the 7.4 sq. km islet of Alimia, where relics range from a Hellenistic-era shipyard and Roman graves to the ruins of barracks built during the Italian occupation and the remains of a traditional village abandoned in 1940.
 There’s a medieval castle at the highest point (269m) which affords a great view of Halki and southern Rhodes.

-EARLY BIRDS: Theodosia Patisserie opens at 06:00, with delicious baklava and oven-hot pougi (small cream pies) as well as 40 flavors of handmade ice-cream.
+EARLY BIRDS: We tasted delicious baklava and oven-hot pougi (small cream pies) as well as 40 flavors of handmade ice-cream at Theodosia Patisserie, at 06:00 in the morning.

 TOWN EATERIES: All of Halki’s tavernas serve fresh fish.
-At Paradosiako Piato tis Lefkosias, the cook/owner has spent 50 years in the kitchen stuffing vine leaves and kneading dough for traditional makarounes pasta.
+The cook/owner at Paradosiako Piato tis Lefkosias had spent 50 years in the kitchen stuffing vine leaves and kneading dough for traditional makarounes pasta.

-ON THE BEACH: The highlights at the small taverna in Kania are the tuna, the swordfish and the shellfish fresh from the family’s boat, while Ftenagia’s taverna serves dishes such as local salted bonito, herring and stuffed eggplant.
-Nick’s taverna at Pontamos gives you an ice bucket to keep your beers cold on the beach.
+ON THE BEACH: At a small taverna in Kania, the highlights were the tuna, the swordfish and the shellfish fresh from the family’s boat, while Ftenagia’s taverna served us dishes such as local salted bonito, herring and stuffed eggplant.
+At Nick’s taverna at Pontamos, our beer was kept cool in an ice bucket down at the beach.